RKvinikadze/fastapi-simple-crud/README.md

 `pip install -r requirements.txt`

-And then, run project on localhost:8000 with:
+And then, run project on port 8000 with:

-`uvicorn app.main:app --reload`
+`uvicorn app.main:app --reload --port 8000`

 ## Run with Docker
 ---